How Many Pageviews Do I Need for Google Adsense? How Much Money Can I Make?

 - Your website has to comply with Google Policies.

-Other than that, there is a very low barrier to entry for Adsense.
+Other than that, there is a very low barrier to entry for the Adsense program.

 It's important to note that the more pageviews you have, the more money you will make.

-If you place Google Adsense ads on a website with a low number of monthly pageviews, you won't earn very much money at all.
+If you place Google Adsense ads on a website with a low number of monthly pageviews, you won't earn very much money at all with the AdSense program.

 How Much Content Do You Need for Adsense?